munificent/craftinginterpreters/book/a-virtual-machine.md

 </aside>

 Despite that dramatic intro, it's conceptually pretty simple.
-You have an outer loop that goes and goes.
+We have an outer loop that goes and goes.
 Each turn through that loop, we read and execute a single bytecode instruction.